EV3-OpenAPI/EV3-API/README.md

 Using Docker: `docker run -v ${pwd}:/local --name openapi-generator -u 1000 -w /local openapitools/openapi-generator-cli:latest generate -i openapi/spec.yaml -o clients/ev3-python -g python -c openapi/python-client-config.yaml`
 Using Openapi-Generator: `openapi-generator generate -i openapi/spec.yaml -o clients/ev3-python -g java -c openapi/python-client-config.yaml`

+#### Release and Deployment

+If a new release is to be created, the new version number must first be entered in the following files:

+* openapi/spec.yaml
+* clients/ev3-java/build.gradle
+* clients/ev3-python/setup.py

+After that, a new release can be published via the GitHub.
+The repository has a GitHub action that automatically creates the Golang, Java and Python artifacts and attaches the release.
+Every time the LEGO robot is started, the [GitHub](https://api.github.com/repos/EV3-OpenAPI/EV3-API/releases/latest) is used to check whether the latest release is newer than the currently installed version.
+If this is the case, the latest GO binary can be downloaded via the Assets API.
+This replaces the old binary and will be executed in its place in the future.